wkostuch/wild-style/project_roadmap.md

     * Have some style references built in
     * Camera support?
         * If it's fast enough: video with limited frames; if it's slow then perhaps time-lapse

-* Pre-built models, kind of like picking a filter but instead it's a model

-* Bonus:
-    * Object detection where you can overlay a styled version of that (say take a tree, style it, then put it back into the photo)